Digital-Gravy/action-deploy-surecart/README.md

    - Select "Integration Tests" workflow
    - Click "Run workflow"
    - Choose a test scenario:
-     - `basic`: Creates a download without setting as current release
      - `with_current_release`: Creates a download and sets it as current release
+     - `basic_without_current_release`: Creates a download without setting as current release
      - `multiple_products`: Tests deployment to multiple products
      - `error_handling`: Tests error handling with invalid inputs